 Do All Catholic Schools Participate in the Scholarship Program?

 No. Some Catholic schools choose not to participate in the Scholarship Program, and sometimes schools lose eligibility to participate due to poor academic performance.
-The 2018-19 list is scheduled to come out in November, however last year the data was delayed, so it could be later.
+The list of participating schools during the 2019-2020 school year is expected to be released by January 2019.
 The information will be on the Louisiana Department of Education’s website.